 A strong supporting cast aids BEHIND THE MASK.
 Scott Wilson is solid as Vernon’s mentor.
 Robert Englund is wonderfully intimidating as Doc Halloran, an obvious homage to Kubrick’s THE SHINING (1980) in name and Carpenter’s Doctor Loomis in character.
 Angela Goethals does a fine job as Taylor Gentry, a journalism student who is torn between her desire to get Vernon’s story and her need to save his targeted victims.

 But it is Nathan Baesel who steals the show as Leslie Vernon.
 Baesel oozes charisma.
 He is funny and scary at the flip of a switch.
 His performance screams ‘psycho’.
 And much like the appeal of David Arquette’s performances in the Scream movies, it is obvious Baesel enjoys his role.

-BEHIND THE MASK requires the proper mind set to be enjoyed.
-If you are interested in a straight forward horror movie, you would do well to save this flick for another occasion.
+BEHIND THE MASK requires the proper mindset to be enjoyed.
+If you are interested in a straight forward horror movie, save this flick for another occasion.
 However, if you want some slasher fun intermixed with intelligent humor and respect for the sub-genre, look no further.

 Just a reminder.
-If you want to be the first to know about my latest writing projects and novel release dates, then you should absolutely sign up for my email newsletter.
+If you want to be the first to know about my latest writing projects and novel release dates, then you should absolutely sign up for my VIP readers group.
 Be a part of our growing horror community!